OpenPhone Plans & Pricing: Full Guide for 2026

 CloudTalk Vs. OpenPhone: Key Insights

-- International Calling: CloudTalk is the best choice for global businesses and those based outside the US and Canada, with over 160+ numbers, unlimited inbound calls, and unlimited outbound calls starting with the Expert Plan.
+- International Calling: CloudTalk is the best choice for global businesses and those based outside the US and Canada, with numbers in 160+ countries, unlimited inbound calls, and unlimited outbound calls starting with the Expert Plan.

 - Integrations: If you rely on multiple tools or CRMs, CloudTalk is ideal with 100+ integrations, including Pipedrive and Zendesk, compared to OpenPhone’s limited integrations.

-- Advanced Analytics: OpenPhone has basic analytics, while CloudTalk offers a more detailed dashboard with real-time charts and AI features like Sentiment Analysis and Talk/Listen Ratio.
+- Advanced Analytics: OpenPhone has basic analytics gated to the Business plan, while CloudTalk offers a more detailed dashboard with real-time charts and AI features like Sentiment Analysis and Talk/Listen Ratio.

 - Artificial Intelligence: CloudTalk provides advanced AI features.
-For example, with Trending Topics and Transcript Search lets you find specific conversations instantly by keyword.
-With Smart Notes you’ll never have to take notes manually during calls again.
+With Trending Topics and Transcript Search, you can find specific conversations instantly by keyword.
+With Smart Notes, you’ll never have to take notes manually during calls again—and there are no per-call AI credit meters.

 - 24/7 Live Support: For peace of mind with round-the-clock assistance, CloudTalk is the best choice, offering 24/7 support from the Essential Plan.
-In contrast, OpenPhone provides chatbot support.
+In contrast, OpenPhone provides chat-based support gated by plan tier.

 What Are OpenPhone Pros & Cons?